-Here’s a look at how doing business in a credit reduction state for three consecutive years could affect your FUTA tax even without the additional year three penalty taken into consideration.
+Here’s a look at how doing business in a credit reduction state for three consecutive years could affect your federal unemployment tax even without the additional year three penalty taken into consideration.

 - Typical year: Instead of paying a 6% FUTA tax, a business pays only 0.6%, receiving a maximum discount of 5.4%

-When Do I File My FUTA Tax Form?
+When Do I File My Federal Unemployment Tax Form?

 Employers must file their Form 940 by January 31.
 If January 31 occurs on a weekend or a legal holiday recognized by the District of Columbia, the form is due on the next business day.
 If you are up-to-date on your FUTA payments, you don’t have to file Form 940 until February 10.

-Some employers will pay their FUTA tax annually, but most will have to pay quarterly.
-If your calculated FUTA tax liability for all your employees for an entire year is less than $500, you can choose to wait until the filing deadline of January 31 to make your deposit.
+Some employers will pay their federal unemployment tax annually, but most will have to pay quarterly.
+If your FUTA tax liability for an entire year is less than $500, you can choose to wait until the filing deadline of January 31 to make your deposit.
 However, if your FUTA tax liability exceeds $500 for the year, you have to make at least one quarterly payment.

-If you owe $500 or less of FUTA tax during a quarter, you don’t pay for that quarter, but you carry the amount into the next quarter.
+If you owe $500 or less of federal unemployment tax during a quarter, you don’t pay for that quarter, but you carry the amount into the next quarter.
 You continue to carry the amount into each succeeding quarter until your tax liability finally surpasses $500.

 You then pay the calculated amount of FUTA tax by the last day of the month following the end of the quarter.
 Your payment schedule would resemble the following:

-- Tax deposit for January, February, and March (first quarter) due on April 30
+- January, February, and March (first quarter) tax deposit is due on April 30

-- Tax deposit for April, May, and June (second quarter) due on July 31
+- April, May, and June (second quarter) tax deposit is due on July 31

-- Tax deposit for July, August, and September (third quarter) due on October 31
+- July, August, and September (third quarter) tax deposit is due on October 31

-- Tax deposit for October, November, and December (fourth quarter) due on January 31
+- October, November, and December (fourth quarter) tax deposit is due on January 31

-To increase the chance that your payment arrives on time, the EETPS advises scheduling your payment no later than 8:00 PM the evening before your due date.
+To increase the chance that your payment arrives on time, the EFTPS advises scheduling your payment no later than 8:00 PM the evening before your due date.

 Now you know the answer to the question: What is FUTA?
-You also now understand that paying the FUTA tax is one of the requirements of being an employer.
+You also now understand that paying the federal unemployment tax is one of the requirements of being an employer.

-However, handling payroll responsibilities may not be one of your favorite aspects of running your business.
+However, handling payroll responsibilities and financing may not be one of your favorite aspects of running your business.
 You’re not alone.
-Many other business owners have chosen to use experienced experts to take care of such matters.
+Many other business owners have chosen to use experienced experts like Your FundingTree to take care of such matters.

-If you would prefer to concentrate on other areas of business while leaving matters related to the Federal Unemployment Tax Act to someone else, consider us.
-Contact us today and discover how more enjoyable it is running your company when there’s someone else taking care of your FUTA taxes.
+If you want to focus on other areas of running a business and leave matters related to the Federal Unemployment Tax Act to someone else, consider us.
+Contact us today and discover how more enjoyable it is running your company when there’s someone else taking care of calculating your federal unemployment tax rate.